A solution to the Cauchy dual subnormality problem for 2-isometries: -isometric weighted shifts on directed trees

 where $X=\zbb_+$ in the rooted case and $X=\zbb$ in the rootless case.
-Geometrically, it is obtained by ``gluing'' to each $n\in X$ the copy of the directed tree $\tcal_{l-1,0}$ defined in (b).
+Geometrically, it is obtained by ``gluing'' to each $n\in X$ a copy of the directed tree $\tcal_{l-1,0}$ defined in (b).
 A similar construction can be performed for $l=2$.
-Using \cite[Proposition 2.1.4]{JJS} and \cite[Proposition 2.2.1]{BJJS}, one can verify that there are only two (up to graph isomorphism) quasi-Brownian directed trees of valency $l,$ one with root, the other without.
-Applying induction on $n$, we see that if $\tcal$ is a quasi-Brownian directed tree of valency $l$, then for every $u\in V$ with $\deg{u}=l$ and for every $n\in \zbb_+,$ \begin{enumerate} \item[$\bullet$] there exists exactly one vertex $v\in \childn{n}{u}$ such that $\deg{v}=l$ and the remaining vertices in $\childn{n}{u}$ are of degree $1,$ \item[$\bullet$] $\card{\childn{n}{u}} = 1 + n(l-1).$ \end{enumerate} Obviously, quasi-Brownian directed trees are locally finite and leafless. $\diamondsuit$ \end{example} The following lemma provides useful characterizations of rooted quasi-Brownian directed trees. \begin{lemma} Let $\tcal=(V,E)$ be a rooted and leafless directed tree such that $l:=\deg{\omega} \in \{2,3,4, \ldots\}.$ Then the following conditions are equivalent{\em :} \begin{enumerate} \item[(i)] $\tcal$ is a quasi-Brownian directed tree of valency $l,$ \item[(ii)] $\tcal$ satisfies \eqref{(B3)} and \eqref{(B4)}, \item[(iii)] $\tcal$ satisfies \eqref{(B2)} and the following condition
+Using \cite[Proposition~ 2.1.4]{JJS} and \cite[Proposition~ 2.2.1]{BJJS}, one can verify that there are only two (up to graph isomorphism) quasi-Brownian directed trees of valency $l,$ one with root, the other without. $\diamondsuit$ \end{example} Applying induction on $n$, we see that if $\tcal$ is a quasi-Brownian directed tree of valency $l$, then for every $u\in V$ with $\deg{u}=l$ and for every $n\in \zbb_+,$ \begin{enumerate} \item[$\bullet$] there is exactly one vertex $v\in \childn{n}{u}$ such that $\deg{v}=l$ and the remaining vertices in $\childn{n}{u}$ are of degree $1,$ \item[$\bullet$] $\childn{n}{u}$ consists of $1 + n(l-1)$ vertices. \end{enumerate} Obviously, quasi-Brownian directed trees are locally finite and leafless.